 This measure uses the same total cost that is used in the Cost per Customer calculation above, the total cost is divided by the kilometers of line that Grimsby Power operates to serve its customers.
-Grimsby Power's 2017 rate is \$9,383 per Km of line.
-This is a significant decrease (36%) over the previous four years due to the inclusion of secondary lines in Grimsby Power reporting.
+Grimsby Power's 2018 rate is \$9,793 per Km of line.
+This is a slight increase compared to 2017 but a significant decrease (36%) over the previous five years due to the inclusion of secondary lines in Grimsby Power reporting.
 Grimsby Power continues to see low growth in its total kilometers of lines and an increased growth in capital additions due to an increase in residential subdivision development relative to past years.
 Typically these developments "lie along" existing distribution lines and this keeps the total kilometers of line low whereas the density of the customer base increases.